Chalk reef (Credit Rob Spray)

 This recommended Marine Conservation Zone is under consideration for the second tranche of MCZs

-Billed as the UK's great reef, Defra have indicated that this site is now under consideration for tranche two and will potentially be included in the formal consultation at the beginning of 2015.
-Defra will now working to verify the evidence base for this site and will be looking to engage with stakeholders on both a local and national level to refine information about the site.
+Billed as the UK's great reef, Defra have indicated that this site is in the tranche 2 consultation.
 The full extent of this reef was only found in 2010 when divers mapped its 20-mile length.
 This makes it the longest in Europe, and possibly the world.

 The site is also important for fish spawning and provides a good foraging area for seabirds.